lyepustin/finreal-ingestor/README.md

 # Finreal Transaction Manager

 A Python-based tool for managing banking transactions in a Supabase database.
-This tool provides functionality for ingesting transactions from various banks and managing transaction categories.
+This tool provides functionality for ingesting transactions from various banks (BBVA, Caixa, Ruralvia) and managing transaction categories.

 ## Project Structure